 Coad claimed one second-innings wicket against Durham in that aforementioned Championship draw, with his maiden first-class scalp that of Bradford-born bowler Usman Arshad.

 Coad’s Hampshire haul was a career best 6-37, although he beat it shortly afterwards with 6-25 in the first innings of a win over Lancashire at Emerald Headingley.
-He even dismissed Shiv Chanderpaul in both innings.
+He dismissed Chanderpaul in both innings.

 Sandwiched in between, he claimed 10 wickets in the win over Warwickshire at Edgbaston.